shx99717/vaadinsamplewithcdiandjakartaee/README.md

 mvn clean package tomee:run
 ```

+_Warning, make sure stop the services of apache and wildfly if they are running on the same machine_

 Open [http://localhost:8080/](http://localhost:8080/) in browser.

 or if it is deployed in a separate application server, Open [http://localhost:8080/vaadinsamplewithcdiandjakartaee/](http://localhost:8080/vaadinsamplewithcdiandjakartaee/) in browser.